Albert0i/mariadb-vss/om.md

 Let's create a step-by-step tutorial on using Redis-OM in Node.js with ES6 import syntax, incorporating the given object model.

+#### Entities and Schemas
+> Redis OM is all about saving, reading, and deleting *entities*.
+An [Entity](https://github.com/redis/redis-om-node/blob/main/docs/README.md#entity) is just data in a JavaScript object that you want to save or retrieve from Redis.
+Almost any JavaScript object is a valid `Entity`.

+> [Schemas](https://github.com/redis/redis-om-node/blob/main/docs/classes/Schema.md) define fields that might be on an `Entity`.
+It includes a field's type, how it is stored internally in Redis, and how to search on it if you are using RediSearch.
+By default, they are mapped to JSON documents using RedisJSON, but you can change it to use Hashes if want.

+> Additional field options can be set depending on the field type.
+These correspond to the [Field Options](https://redis.io/commands/ft.create/#field-options) available when creating a RediSearch full-text index.
+Other than the `separator` option, these only affect how content is indexed and searched.

+> There are several other options available when defining a schema for your entity.
+Check them out in the [detailed documentation](https://github.com/redis/redis-om-node/blob/main/docs/classes/Schema.md) for the `Schema` class.

+> This README is pretty extensive, but if you want to check out every last corner of Redis OM for Node.js, take a look at the complete [API documentation](https://github.com/redis/redis-om-node/blob/main/docs).

 #### Step 1: Set Up Your Project
 1. **Initialize a new Node.js project**:
     ```bash